Theosophy on Sex and Sex Magic: Suffering, Desire, and Liberation

 Among the Yogis, the highest condition is liberation from the illusory-nature of matter on this plane, but this requires a sacrifice under a tremendous process many ordinary day-to-day people cannot devote themselves to, nor begin to fathom.
 Many people would believe rules on sex and the concept of sins and transgressions in such an order or spiritual culture with such aims are just restrictions, and that it is merely built on outdated notions of repressive sexuality and regulated perversity in society since the late seventeenth-century.

-In The Theosophist, July, 1883, Blavatsky states concerning an occult law in Nature that never fails to come into effect, that the very inward desire and pull towards the occult path, practical theurgy, communion with celestials and the great elements arouses dormant vices — the passions of our animal nature.
+In The Theosophist, July, 1883, Blavatsky states concerning an occult law in Nature that never fails to come into effect, that the very inward desire and pull towards the occult path, practical theurgy, communion with celestials and the great elements arouses dormant vices — the passions of our animal nature, or the faults in our emotional states and the inability to control and manage them.
 Thus the disciple had to make a choice.
 The aspirant is thrown into a moral and psychological battle between their two natures of celestial and animal origin and constitution.
 Every single hidden blemish is brought out, and tempting passions could lead to psychic debasement:

 “…do what he may, it shall and will be brought to light (…) He is now in an atmosphere of illusions — maya.
 Vice puts on its most alluring face, and the tempting passions try to lure the inexperienced aspirant to the depths of psychic debasement.
 “If the candidate has the latent lust for money, or political chicanery, or materialistic scepticism, or vain display, or false speaking, or cruelty, or sensual gratification of any kind, the germ is almost sure to sprout; and so, on the other hand, as regards the noble qualities of human nature.
 The real man comes out.
 Is it not the height of folly, then, for anyone to leave the smooth path of commonplace life to scale the crags of Chelaship without some reasonable feeling of certainty that he has the right stuff in him?
 Well says the Bible: ‘Let him that thinketh he standeth take heed lest he fall’ — a test that would-be Chelas should consider well before they rush headlong into the fray!”